freedomcondor/meta-stigbot4-16/README.md

 -----------------------------------------------------------------------------------------
+what has been changed based on meta-duovero:
+	recipe-stigboard
+	recipe-robot
-in this layer, folder recipe-stigboard and recipe-robot are added on the bases of meta-duovero recipe-stigboard contains drivers related to the board, like device tree, drivers, etc. recipe-robot contains softwares, like argos, lua, speed controls
+		recipe-stigboard contains drivers related to the board, like device tree, drivers, etc. recipe-robot contains softwares, like argos, lua, speed controls

+	recipes-connectivity/wpa-supplicant/files/wap_supplicant.conf-sane
+		wifi support, the wifi ssid and password is defined here

 --------------------------------------------------------------------------------------------